heyx3/Bplus.jl/docs/!why.md

 Other high-performance scientific computing languages exist, like Matlab, but their syntax is much weirder.
 Julia's is quirky, yet readable.

 It's also incredibly flexible.
-You can write extremely mathy code, like defining the cross product with `forward × up = [blah blah])`, or you can write that same code with plain imperative syntax:
+You can write extremely mathy code, like defining the cross product with `v₁ × v₂ = [blah blah])`, or you can write that same code with plain imperative syntax:

 ````
 function ×(forward, up)